A Tesla for a bitcoin: Musk drives up cryptocurrency price with $1.5 bln purchase | Business

 Bitcoin took another large stride toward mainstream acceptance on Monday after billionaire Elon Musk's electric vehicle company Tesla Inc revealed it had bought $1.5 billion of the cryptocurrency and would soon accept it as a form of payment for cars, sending the cryptocurrency shooting higher.
-The announcements, buried deep in Tesla's 2020 annual report, drove a 16% surge in the world's most widely held cryptocurrency to over $43,000.
-At current prices, 0.88 bitcoins would be enough to buy an entry-level Tesla Model 3.
+The announcements, buried deep in Tesla's 2020 annual report, drove a roughly 20% surge in the world's most widely held cryptocurrency to over $47,000.
+At current prices, 0.8 bitcoins would be enough to buy an entry-level Tesla Model 3.

 Investors anticipated other companies will soon join a list of firms that invest in or hold bitcoin including BlackRock Inc , the world's largest asset manager, and payments companies Square and PayPal.
 Musk has upended Wall Street over the last year and briefly became the world's richest person as shares of Tesla surged nearly 500% to become the fifth most-valuable U.S. company, leaving other companies and investors eager to follow in his wake.